pypa/hatch/docs/history/hatch.md

 ***Fixed:***

 - Ignore a project's Python requirement for environments where the project is not installed
+- When not persisting config for static analysis, properly manage internal settings when Ruff's top level table already exists

 ## [1.8.1](https://github.com/pypa/hatch/releases/tag/hatch-v1.8.1) - 2023-12-14 ## {: #hatch-v1.8.1 }